DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 enforce_num_timesteps_out = False
 ```
-When extracting samples, it might be possible that not enough data is available to allow for a sufficient number of output time steps, the setting **enforce_num_timesteps_out** to *True* would result in dismissing the sample, while setting it to *False* would mean retaining it.
+When extracting samples, it might be possible that not enough data is available to allow for a sufficient number of output time steps.
+By setting **enforce_num_timesteps_out** to *True* such samples are dismissed, while setting it to *False* would retain them.

 ```
 exclude_post_crit = True